 - Forgive yourself: This often goes hand-in-hand with diminishing negative self-talk, but can also exist separately.
 We are all our own worst critics.
 Next time you “screw up” and fall down a self-hatred rabbit hole in the aftermath, listen to how you’re talking to and about yourself.
 Would you say those things to your mom if she’d screwed up in a similar way?
 Your sister?
 Best friend?
 Partner?
 If not, why are you saying them to yourself?
 Everyone stumbles, and it’s important to learn from mistakes.
 But focus on the learning and forgiving, and try to move away from blame, shame, and self-loathing.

 - Engage praise: In my experience, praise attracts praise.
 Offering praise to strangers, family members, friends, and colleagues creates an environment conducive to positivity.
-Praise someone else – for a choice, an action, a design decision, a moment of bravery – and you’ll be amazed how quickly that praise returns to you.
+Praise someone else – for a choice, an action, a decision, a moment of bravery – and you’ll be amazed how quickly that praise returns to you.
 How is this beneficial in the Self-Love Department?
 Well, receiving praise is always good for confidence.
 But on a subtler level, when you dish out praise to others you are acknowledging the fact that the successes of others bring you joy.
 You are not buying into the myth that there is a limited amount of happiness, success, or beauty available in the world.
 You are fostering abundance for yourself and others.
 And that feels at once secure and liberating.

 Image courtesy jaroslavd.